(Updated: June 2020)

 You have a native app.

-Accounting for 47% of global online payments, whether they are at the desktop or through smartphones, m-commerce is significant option for creating conversions at the checkout.
+Accounting for more than 50% of global online payments, whether they are at the desktop or through smartphones, m-commerce is significant option for creating conversions at the checkout.

 To sum this up, Stephen McGee of New Business Sales, Sanderson Multi-Channel Solutions, says;